konnected-io/konnected-security/README.md

         pip3 install esptool

  1. Run the script in `scripts/flash` to flash the firmware and software to the device.
-You must pass in the version and serial port.
-The flash script will always attempt to flash a matching version in [firmware/builds](firmware/builds) before falling back to [firmware/releases](firmware/releases).
+You must pass in version and serial port args.
+The flash script will always attempt to flash a matching version in `firmware/builds` before falling back to `firmware/releases`

          ./scripts/flash 2-2-99 /dev/ttyS3

- Note: You may also need to make the script executable by running `chmod 755 scripts/flash`.
+ *Note: You may also need to make the script executable by running `chmod 755 scripts/flash`.*

 ### Donations